groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.events/operationprogresseventargs/totaldocuments/_index.md

 ### Property Value

-The total number of processed documents.
+The total number of documents for processing.

 ### See Also